alex35mil/dotfiles/README.md

 * +                       New line above (w/o going in Insert mode)
-* =                       New line below (w/o going in Insert mode) w                       Move to the beginning of the next word W                       Move to the beginning of the next word (ignore commas, dots etc., only spaces are seporators) e                       Move to the end of the next word E                       Move to the end of the next word (ignore commas, dots etc., only spaces are seporators) b                       Move to the beginning of the previous word B                       Move to the beginning of the previous word (ignore commas, dots etc., only spaces are seporators) f <char>                Search froward for the <char> (stop on the <char>) F <char>                Search backward for the <char> (stop on the <char>) t <char>                Search froward for the <char> (stop on the symbol before the <char>)
+* =                       New line below (w/o going in Insert mode) w                       Move to the beginning of the next word W                       Move to the beginning of the next word (ignore commas, dots etc., only spaces are separators) e                       Move to the end of the next word E                       Move to the end of the next word (ignore commas, dots etc., only spaces are separators) b                       Move to the beginning of the previous word B                       Move to the beginning of the previous word (ignore commas, dots etc., only spaces are separators) f <char>                Search froward for the <char> (stop on the <char>) F <char>                Search backward for the <char> (stop on the <char>) t <char>                Search froward for the <char> (stop on the symbol before the <char>)